 - View: The vast majority of rooms at Absolut have sea views.
 There are a few junior suites and the 2-bedroom Veranda Suite that have garden or courtyard views, which are basically street and village views.

 - Private Pools/Jacuzzis: The Absolut Suite and the Windmill Suite both have private, outdoor jacuzzis.

 - Parking: The hotel offers free parking in their lot on-site.

 - Extras: Most bookings include complimentary arrival/departure transfer, super fast wi-fi in each room and throughout the hotel, free use of the sauna and steam room in the spa, laptop on request, concierge, babysitting (additional fee), and 24-hour reception.

-- When to Book: The hotel is open from mid-April to November 1.
-Reserve at least 4 months in advance (6 months is better) for stays during high season from June through September, and about 2 months in advance for the low and shoulder seasons.
+- When to Book: Absolut Mykonos is open from May through October.
+Reserve at least 3 months in advance (6 months is better) for stays during the high season from June through September, and about 2 months in advance for the low and shoulder seasons.